vosiander/github-releases/README.md

 # GitHub Latest Release Fetcher

-A Python script that fetches the latest releases from specified GitHub repositories.
-It uses the GitHub API and provides the ability to display the results in a well-formatted table using the `rich` library.
-The script allows you to specify a list of repositories and fetch the latest release details for each one.
+A Python application that fetches the latest releases from specified GitHub repositories.
+It provides both a CLI interface and a REST API, allowing you to track repository releases and manage them programmatically.

 ## Features

+- Dual interface: CLI tool and REST API
-- Fetch the latest releases from GitHub repositories.
+- Fetch the latest releases from GitHub repositories
+- Track and compare release tags with history
-- Display the releases in a clean, colorful table using `rich`.
+- Display releases in a clean, colorful table (CLI mode)
+- Fetch and display issue statuses
+- RESTful API endpoints for programmatic access
-- Supports GitHub Personal Access Token (PAT) for authenticated requests.
+- Supports GitHub Personal Access Token (PAT)
-- Handles multiple repositories from a text file input.
-- Provides progress tracking while fetching release data.
-- Fetch and display issue statuses from GitHub repositories.

 ## Requirements